Configuration entropy: Calculation

 which in the perfect disorder limit (all P_{n} = 1/W) leads to Boltzmann's formula, while in the opposite limit (one configuration with probability 1), the entropy vanishes.
 This formulation is called the Gibbs entropy formula and is analogous to that of Shannon's information entropy.

 The mathematical field of combinatorics, and in particular the mathematics of combinations and permutations is highly important in the calculation of configurational entropy.
 In particular, this field of mathematics offers formalized approaches for calculating the number of ways of choosing or arranging discrete objects; in this case, atoms or molecules.
-However, it is important to note that the positions of molecules are not strictly speaking discrete above the quantum level.
+However, the positions of molecules are not strictly speaking discrete above the quantum level.
 Thus a variety of approximations may be used in discretizing a system to allow for a purely combinatorial approach.
 Alternatively, integral methods may be used in some cases to work directly with continuous position functions, usually denoted as a configurational integral.